Ahmed-Azri/nesox/README.md

 openflow instance instance-name limit { hardware-rate kbps | software-rate pps }
 ```
 > kbps: Default: 0; Range: 0 — 10,000,000;
 > pps: Limits the number of packets per second per module that this instance can send to the software path.
-Default: 100 ppsRange: 1 — 10,000 pps;
+Default: 100 pps Range: 1 — 10,000 pps;
 > Note: Increasing the software rate limit increases CPU consumption and may impact system performance.